Save Our Students (S.O.S)

 Will You Stand with Us?

-The program will not, under no circumstance, fund any school that is directly or indirectly involved with any political party or individual as we would like to remain politically neutral.
+The program will not, under any circumstance, fund any school that is directly or indirectly involved with any political party or individual as we would like to remain politically neutral.

 In order to ensure proper accounting and transparency, we will require progress and final written reports that address how funds were used and ensure that funds were used for the purposes for which they were intended.
 Those reports will be posted on each involved NGO website accordingly.